It turns out that money can buy happiness—as long as you don’t spend it on yourself. How so?

 “Oh, I’m not sure…” – Grab this person a gift card from their favorite store and sleep soundly in the knowledge that you did your best.

 - Write a secret message in a book that reveals a gift card code.

-- Sew the present into a massive stuffed animal, like one gifter did, making the recipient perform surgery to remove it.
+- Sew the present into a massive stuffed animal, making the recipient perform surgery to remove it.